MarcoAAlmeida/strudel/CONTRIBUTING.md

 ## Improve the Docs

-If you find some weak spots in the [docs](https://strudel.cc/workshop/getting-started/), you can edit each file directly on codeburg.
+If you find some weak spots in the [docs](https://strudel.cc/workshop/getting-started/), you can edit each file directly on codeberg.
 There are "Edit this page" links in the right sidebar that take you to the right place.

 ## Propose a Feature